Azure/blobxfer/docs/10-cli-usage.md

 a YAML configuration file:

 * `--mode` specifies the source Azure Storage mode.
-This defaults to `auto` which will target Azure Blob storage (any blob type).
-To upload to Azure File storage, set this option to `file`.
+This defaults to `auto` which will source from Azure Blob storage (any blob type).
+To source from Azure File storage, set this option to `file`.
 * `--storage-account` for the source remote Azure path
 * `--remote-path` for the source remote Azure path.
 This must have, at the minimum, a container or file share name.